How to Legally Decline a Tenant: Setting Tenant Criteria

 • Make sure you deliver a rental application denial letter if your adverse action notice involves consumer reports.
 And even if it doesn’t, you might still want to deliver formal notice to applicants about your decision.

 • According to the FCRA, your adverse action must be delivered orally, in writing, or electronically.
-Please keep in mind that even though an oral notice is allowed, written notice has the advantage of providing proof that notice was given.
+Keep in mind that even though an oral notice is allowed, written notice has the advantage of providing proof that notice was given.
 That means applicants won’t be able to claim they didn’t receive notice.

 What should be included in your rental application denial letter?